MangeshAru/DataStructureConcept/README.md

-      push()---- add element at the top of the stack pop()----remove element from the stack , remove element which is recently added. peek()---- print the element which is recently added. isEmpty()--- it is boolean method , check the stack is empty or not.
+      push()---- add element at the top of the stack pop()----remove element from the stack , remove element which is recently added. peek()---- print the element which is recently added. isEmpty()--- check the stack is empty or not , return type is boolean.

       Algorithm: